cappuu02/Cybersecurity-Sapienza/2Semester/IOT/4) Embedded Systems (PDF4).md

 >A typical microcontroller contains a CPU, interrupts, timer/counter, memory and other peripherals, all in a single integrated circuit.

-**Microprocessors** are mainly general-purpose systems (e.g., computers), whereas microcontrollers are designed to perform very few tasks
+==Microprocessors== are mainly general-purpose systems (e.g., computers), whereas microcontrollers are designed to perform very few tasks

 ![[37a.png]]